phanumat/Documentation/composite-devices/index.rst

 .. note::

-	If you are new to SmartThings tiles, see :ref:`device_handler_tiles` before you proceed further.
+	If you are new to PEA HiVE tiles, see :ref:`device_handler_tiles` before you proceed further.

 The composite device tile for the refrigerator door, shown in the top row of the detail view above, is put together as below:

 - In the child Device Handler for the Simulated Refrigerator Door, the tile ``mainDoor`` is defined in the ``tiles()`` section.
 The ``width`` and ``height`` parameters defined here will be overridden by the parent Device Handler setting.

 .. code-block:: groovy

 	metadata {
-	    definition (name: "Simulated Refrigerator Door", namespace: "smartthings/testing", author: "SmartThings") {
+	    definition (name: "Simulated Refrigerator Door", namespace: "PEA HiVE/testing", author: "PEA HiVE") {
 	    	capability "Contact Sensor"
 	    	capability "Sensor"
 	    	command "open"